AbdelrahmanEnan/Robots/README.md

 3. JoyStick: controlled by user (for educational purposes)
 4. Manual: controlled directly by the user by receiving commands from users controller (Mobile Phone)
 ### MainCodeAws Robot
-1. To establish a communication between the user and the one robot (the Master), and allow the Master to calculate the distances to the destination, and order the closest robot (either himself or the Slave - the closest -) to move towards it.
+To establish a communication between the user and the one robot (the Master), and allow the Master to calculate the distances to the destination, and order the closest robot (either himself or the Slave - the closest -) to move towards it.
-## Further Work
-It would be more advanced if a velocity sensor is added to monitor robot’s speed to avoid any miscalculations and to ensure that the robot moves the exact amount of time required, hence the exact desired distance.

 ## Arduino Code